VUB-HYDR/REVUB/README.md

 For a user-defined ensemble of the simulated plants, which the user can set in the Excel file "plotting_settings.xlsx", the script plots overall hydro-solar-wind power generation from this ensemble at hourly, seasonal and multiannual time scales, and compares it to a user-set overall hourly power demand curve (representing overall demand in the country/region/grid).

-The difference between hydro-VRE and this overall demand is assumed to be covered by other power sources (thermal power sources are used as default in the script).
+The difference between hydro-VRE and this overall demand is assumed to be covered by other flexible power sources (e.g. thermal power sources or imports).
 Thus, this script can be used to provide insights on the overall power mix of a country/region/grid upon implementing hydro-VRE complementary operation.

+The script also provides statistics on ramping needs of hydropower plants and other flexible sources under the investigated scenarios.

 ## Versions
+Version 1.1.1 - January 2026

 Version 1.1.0 - May 2025

 Version 1.0.4 - April 2024